mdgriffith/style-elements-design-discussion/README.md

 I've been trying out a number of different experimental things to improve the [style-elements](https://github.com/mdgriffith/style-elements) library, but then it hit me..._why not get the feedback from the crazy awesome elm people I know_?

+[style-elements](https://github.com/mdgriffith/style-elements) is an Elm based style library.
+The goal is to make CSS and styling in general as robust as Elm itself while adding in some powerful features.
+I believe we need this because you can easily write syntactically valid CSS that is still "broken".

 Comments welcome, even if it's just a thumbs up or down!

 ## Additional Features: